What Is A Dual Diagnosis And How Is It Treated?

 An active SUD can increase the severity of the dissociative disorder and the accompanying mental illness(es).
 Subsequently, many people may begin using more intensely to counter this effect, which only serves to worsen both disorders.
 This is due to the way drugs alter your brain chemistry and reduce the neurotransmitters which regulate mood and stress response.

 Drugs, including alcohol, alter a person’s perception of reality.
-The extent of this shift is dependent on the drug of abuse and the frequency and duration of use.
+The extent of this shift is dependent on the drug of use and the frequency and duration of use.
 But one thing remains clear: these drug-induced chemical changes can trigger or intensify the existing symptoms of a dissociative disorder.

 How Does Dual Diagnosis Care Shape Treatment?